Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Modifying and Maximal Modifying Modules

-Motivated by the fact that $\Spec R$ need not have a crepant resolution, we want to be able to control infinite global dimension algebras and hence partial resolutions of singularities.
 We begin with our main definition. \begin{defin} Let $R$ be a $d$-dimensional CM ring, $\Lambda$ a module finite $R$-algebra.
-We call $N\in\refl \Lambda$ a \emph{modifying module} if $\End_\Lambda(N)\in\CM R$, whereas we call $N$ a \emph{maximal modifying (MM) module} if $N$ is modifying and furthermore it is maximal with respect to this property, that is to say if there exists $X\in\refl \Lambda$ with $N\oplus X$ modifying, necessarily $X\in\add N$. \end{defin} The following is trivial but worth recording:
+We call $N\in\refl \Lambda$ a \emph{modifying module} if $\End_\Lambda(N)\in\CM R$, whereas we call $N$ a \emph{maximal modifying (MM) module} if $N$ is modifying and furthermore it is maximal with respect to this property, that is to say if there exists $X\in\refl \Lambda$ with $N\oplus X$ modifying, necessarily $X\in\add N$. \end{defin} The following is immediate from the definition.